Change of Financial Support Rules for EU, other EEA and Swiss Students:

 Students who started in 2019/20

 England has confirmed the same funding package, as for 2018/19 and before, for EU students commencing study in 2019/20.
-It means they will “continue to be eligible for ‘home fee status’, which means they will be charged the same tuition fees as UK students.
+It means they will “continue to be eligible for ‘home fee status’.
+It means they will be charged the same tuition fees as UK students.